ToxicEnvelope/Automation-Python-Shorten-Url/README.md

 `./start-docker-hub.sh`
 3. After you've done this, run `./start-chrome-node.sh` or `./start-firefox-node.sh`
 to start a node.
+4. Make sure your `BaseTest.py` module configuration sets `setUp(self, dokerized=True)` to ensure running NOT in Docker
-4. Run the automation from `UrlShortenServiceTest.py`
+5. Run the automation from `UrlShortenServiceTest.py`

 ##### [Unittes Base]
-1. Make sure your `BaseTest.py` module configure to manage the webdriver not in `Remote` mode
+1. Make sure your `BaseTest.py` module configuration sets `setUp(self, dokerized=False)` to ensure running NOT in Docker
 2. Run the automation from `UrlShortenServiceTest.py`